dotnet/msbuild/documentation/high-level-introduction.md

   - Starting from the top, evaluate every node
     - Property and Item Group will set items in the global context
     - UsingTask will load task assemblies and prepare to invoke them
-    - Targets will define then and their ordering\inputs\output
+    - Targets will define then and their ordering/inputs/output
       - **Their contents will not be executed yet**
   - This will respect conditions, and be done top to bottom based upon include order
 - Target Eval
   - Starting with the defined “DefaultTargets", which for our purposes is always “Build” determine a list of target to invoke and their ordering
-  - Invoke one at a time, comparing their Input\Output against file timestamps like make
+  - Invoke one at a time, comparing their Input/Output against file timestamps like make

 ## "SDK style” project and nuget injection